weeblrpress/clearstatus/README.md

 The easiest way to enable your status page is to use the **Deploy to Netlify** buttons below.
 Depending on whether you have/prefer to host your git repository on GitHub or GitLab, select one of the buttons below.

-> Sign up for a Gitlab or Github account and a Netlify account prior to getting started.
+> Sign up for a Gitlab or GitHub account and a Netlify account prior to getting started.

 When you click one of those buttons, you will be taken to the Netlify website and the following will happen:

-- They'll ask you to connect your Gitlab or Github account
+- They'll ask you to connect your Gitlab or GitHub account
 - They'll ask you for **a project name** (you can create as many status pages as you like by the way)
 - They'll start building your status page for you, it should take roughly 10 or 15 seconds
 - The status page will be available at a weird URL such as https://tender-goodall-bd0396.netlify.com/ (you'll find the exact link on the Netlify page)